gravitational/gravity/docs/6.x/cli.md

 `tele` is the Gravity CLI client and can run on macOS and Linux.
 With `tele` you can:

-* Package Kubernetes Clusters into self-installing Cluster images.
+* Package Kubernetes Clusters into self-installing Cluster Images.
-* Publish Cluster images into the Gravity Hub.
+* Publish Cluster Images into the Gravity Hub.
 (Enterprise version only)
-* Download Cluster images from the Gravity Hub.
+* Download Cluster Images from the Gravity Hub.
 (Enterprise version only)

 You can think of `tele` as "docker for Clusters".
 Just as `docker` can build, push and pull containers, `tele` does the same with entire Clusters.
 See